needle-mirror/com.unity.visualscripting/Documentation~/vs-create-custom-drawer.md

-# Create a custom PropertyDrawer for a custom variable type
+# Create a custom PropertyDrawer for a custom type

-If you want to use a custom type from a custom class in Visual Scripting, and you don't have access to its source code, you must have a custom PropertyDrawer.
+If you want to use a custom type from a custom class in Visual Scripting, and you don't have access to its source code, you must create a custom PropertyDrawer.

 You can't assign a value to a custom type inside the Editor or initialize the value for a variable with a custom type if it doesn't have a PropertyDrawer.